Brown-University-Library/bell/README.md

     - loris cache (info, source, derivatives) - DONE 8/1/2017
     - thumbnail in fedora & django cache - DONE 8/1/2017

-- TODO
-    - check all images have MASTER & JP2 datastreams (not TIFF, ...)
-    - check MASTER & JP2 headers: should have a filename, content type for JP2s, ...
-(HEAD request works for this)

 - update the custom-solr-index
-    - 2017-07-21 WAITING FOR RESPONSE TO BIRKIN'S EMAIL ABOUT JSON FILE
-    - 2017-08-04: looking at a different way of doing this:
-        - get access to all the custom metadata (based on accession number): c__accession_number_to_data_dict.json looks like it
-        - get all pids that match the accession number: e__accession_number_to_pid_dict.json looks like what we want
-        - build records to post to solr (in json file format so we could just send that to them in the future)
-        - delete everything in custom solr index
-        - post new records
     - make solr pids list
         - tasks/indexer.run_make_solr_pids_list()
         - end result: j__solr_pids_list.json